How to add mathematical formulas and flowcharts in the Anqi CMS editing interface and ensure correct display?

 Mathematical formulas usually use LaTeX syntax for writing.
 In Markdown, you can insert them in the following two ways:

-1. Inline FormulaIf you want to insert a short formula in a regular text line, you can use a single dollar sign$Packaging formula content.
-For example:$E=mc^2$Will be displayed as\(E=mc^2\).
+- Inline FormulaIf you want to insert a short formula in a regular text line, you can use a single dollar sign

-This will display the formula centered and separately, usually with a larger font size and better readability.
+This will display the formula centered and alone, usually with a larger font size and better readability.$$ \int_a^b f(x) \, dx = F(b) - F(a) $$

-In the Markdown editor of AnQi CMS, you just need to enter these LaTeX syntax directly.The editor recognizes these tags, but to render them as readable mathematical expressions on the front-end page, further configuration is required.
+In the AnQi CMS Markdown editor, you just need to enter these LaTeX syntax directly.The editor will recognize these tags, but to render them correctly as readable mathematical expressions on the front-end page, further configuration is required.

 Draw a flowchart

-The drawing of flowcharts, we usually rely on Mermaid syntax.Mermaid allows you to create various charts, including flowcharts, sequence diagrams, Gantt charts, and more, through simple text descriptions.mermaidAs a language identifier.
+The drawing of flowcharts, we usually use Mermaid syntax.Mermaid allows you to create various diagrams through simple text descriptions, including flowcharts, sequence diagrams, Gantt charts, and so on.In Markdown, Mermaid diagrams need to be placed within a special code block, usually withmermaidAs a language identifier.

 Here is a simple Mermaid flowchart example: